-Australia has a foreign investment approval regime that regulates acquisitions by foreign persons of equity securities in Australian companies and trusts, and of Australian businesses and Australian real property assets.
+Australia has a foreign investment approval regime that regulates acquisitions by foreign persons of equity securities in Australian companies and unit trusts, and of Australian businesses and Australian real property assets.
 The regime is set out in the Foreign Acquisitions and Takeovers Act 1975 (Cth) and accompanying regulations.
+This section contains a brief overview of the regime.
+A more detailed overview is available on Allens' website.